Telegram

 - Bot token stored encrypted

 The outbound Telegram connector monitors completed agent runs and sends their output as a Telegram message.
-The chat_id is resolved from the agent's JSON output first, then falls back to the default chat ID configured on the connector.
+The chat_id is taken from the agent's JSON output first, then falls back to the default chat ID configured on the connector.

 Agent Output Format